swh-tropic/unnoticed/docs/actioncable.md

 # ActionCable Notifications

-ActionCable notifications in noticed are broadcast to the Noticed::NotificationChannel.
+ActionCable notifications in noticed are broadcast to the Unnoticed::NotificationChannel.

 By default, we simply send over the `params` as JSON and subscribe to the `current_user` stream.